Links2004/x6100-armbian/README.md

 # WiFi / Network config

-on the comand line use `nmtui` or use the Network Manager UI after login.
+on the command line use `nmtui` or use the Network Manager UI after login.

 ## open network ports